scanarium/scanarium-document-generator/README.md

 * `additional_l10ns`: A list of localizations to build in addition to the `default_l10n`.
 (Default: `[]`)
 * `resources`: A list of directories to copy into the target directory.
+    If an entry ends in '*', then all files/directories in that directory get copied as individual resources.
     (Default: [])
 * `exporter`: A dict of settings for exporters.
 (Default: {}) The following key/values are supported: